-Women’s Christmas in Ireland
+Women’s Christmas in Ireland: What is Little Christmas?

-Women’s Christmas is known by many names, including the Epiphany, Three Kings’ Day, Little Christmas or the 12th Day of Christmas.
-January 6th was first celebrated as a feast day in the 4th century to commemorate Jesus’ introduction in human form.
-Here in Ireland the day is used to celebrate the women who have worked so hard to make the holiday season memorable for their families and communities.
+What is the 6th of January called?
+January 6th (Epiphany) was first celebrated as a feast day in the 4th century to commemorate Jesus’ introduction in human form.
+Here in Ireland, the day is used to celebrate the women who have worked so hard to make the holiday season memorable for their families and communities.

 All over the world, people celebrate some kind of festival at the end of the year.
 For Christians the celebration is known as Christmas it is both a sacred religious holiday and a worldwide cultural and commercial phenomenon.
 In Ireland, Christmas is a family affair and it is celebrated throughout the country with all of its traditions being honoured.
 After the traditional Christmas celebrations on the 25th, the Irish celebrate Nollaig na mBan or Women’s Christmas.

 Xyuandbeyond is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
-As an Airbnb Associate, I earn a small commission if you book through one of my links.
 You can read my privacy policy here.

 Epiphany is the Christian celebration of the day on which the Magi arrived with gifts of gold, frankincense and myrrh to honour the newborn Saviour – Jesus.
 Epiphany is one of the oldest Christian holy days that was adopted by the Western church in the 4th century.
 ‘Little Christmas’ got its name because, under the Julian Calendar, Christmas day celebrations were held in January, whereas under the Gregorian calendar, Christmas day falls on December 25.